Dr. Omowumi Femi-Akinlosotu

 PhD University of Ibadan, Nigeria

-Neuroscience was not on Dr. Omowumi Femi-Akinlosotu’s radar while she was completing her bachelor’s degree in dental surgery at the University of Ibadan in Nigeria.
-However, a couple years later, her interactions with a neurosurgeon opened her eyes to the incredible unsolved mysteries of the brain.
+Neuroscience was not on Dr. Omowumi Femi-Akinlosotu’s radar while she was completing her bachelor’s degree in Dental Surgery at the University of Ibadan in Nigeria.
+However, a couple years later, her interactions with a neurosurgeon and anatomist opened her eyes to the incredible unsolved mysteries of the brain.
 Omowumi became fascinated with the brain’s complexity and the seemingly endless outstanding questions about its structure and function.
-Her path shifted towards neuroscience, and today she is a senior lecturer and researcher at the University of Ibadan, where she researches both neurobiology and forensic anatomy.
+Her path shifted towards neuroscience, and today she is a Senior Lecturer and researcher at Faculty of Basic Medical Sciences, College of Medicine, University of Ibadan, Nigeria where she researches both neurobiology and forensic anatomy.

-After graduating with her degree in dental surgery, Omowumi spent a year in the National Youth Service Corps, a compulsory service program for all university graduates in Nigeria.
+After graduating with her degree in Dental Surgery, Omowumi spent a year in the National Youth Service Corps, a compulsory service program for all university graduates in Nigeria.
 Upon returning, and after working for a few months in a private hospital, she was invited to be an anatomy lecturer at the University of Ibadan.
-To Omowumi, teaching felt like a natural choice; her mother and three of her siblings are also teachers.
+To Omowumi, teaching felt like a natural choice; her mother was a teacher and she has been tutoring her three siblings as the first child of the family.
 A master’s degree was required for the university lecturer position, so Omowumi began her master’s in anatomy.

 During her PhD, Omowumi studied hydrocephalus, a condition in which the brain’s ventricles become enlarged, leading to pressure on surrounding brain tissue and disruptions in normal brain function.
 The ventricles are hollow spaces within the brain filled with cerebrospinal fluid (CSF), and hydrocephalus can occur when there is a blockage in the ventricles or overproduction of CSF.
 Omowumi wanted to better understand how ventricular enlargement affected neuronal synapses.
 Using a mouse model of developmental hydrocephalus, she employed histology, immunohistochemistry, and transmission electron microscopy to characterize the effects of hydrocephalus on neurons.
 She found that, compared to control mice, hydrocephalic mice had increased neuronal density in sensorimotor cortex, decreased cortical thickness, loss of dendritic spines in pyramidal cells, and evidence of defective synaptogenesis.